eeevanbbb/GoTweetLike/README.md

 * Right now, @GoTweetLike only looks at the one previous word when reasoning about the next word.
 It could be smarter!

-* Right now, @GoTweetLike tries to end tweets where the user would, but there is a hard limit at 140 characters (minus overhead).
+* Right now, @GoTweetLike is a bit inefficient in the way it generates tweets.
+Frequency tables can and should be cached for a given tweet.

 Notice how these issues all begin with "Right now."
 This is because @GoTweetLike is being actively developed.
 Feel free to help!
 Send a pull request!
 Send me an email!
 Send your hacker friend an email!

-## Miscellanious
+## Miscellaneous

 My personal twitter is @EvanSaysHello.
 Follow me if you want to be spammed with lots of tweets testing @GoTweetLike as I continue to develop it.